-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Capitol Police Service/Budget Entity: Capitol Police Services Measure: Rate of criminal incidents per 1,000 employees Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Department: Florida Department of Law Enforcement Program: Capitol Police Service/Budget Entity: Capitol Police Services Measure: Rate of criminal incidents per 1,000 employees

+- Change in data sources or measurement methodologies. - Requesting new measure.

 Data Sources and Methodology: Investigative Report in the Automated Investigative Management System (AIMS) and Computer Aided Dispatch System.
 The incident reports are written by the officer at or near the time of the actual occurrence.
 The incident reports information is entered into AIMS, which records the incident information in a near real time manner and is retrieved each month by the Government Analyst for the month in which data is being reported.
-This data is delivered to the Administrative Lieutenant for determination of the number of criminal incidents for the month in which the data is being reported.
+This data is delivered to the Investigative Lieutenant for determination of the number of criminal incidents for the month in which the data is being reported.
 The Government Analyst takes the total number of criminal incidents and divides it by the number of employees (full time equivalent "FTE") occupying office space that the Capitol Police is responsible for securing.
 FTE data is obtained from data extracted from the Florida State-Owned Lands and Records Information System (FL-SOLARIS), by a member of FDLE's Office of General Services Purchasing Section.
 The result is multiplied by 1,000.
-This data is then verified by a member of Command Staff prior to its entry onto the PAMS monthly report.
+This data is then verified by a member of Command Staff prior to its entry onto the SPEAR monthly report.
+Monthly data is averaged to calculate the YTD figure.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Capitol Police Service/Budget Entity: Capitol Police Services Measure: Number of calls for Capitol Police service Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Department: Florida Department of Law Enforcement Program: Capitol Police Service/Budget Entity: Capitol Police Services Measure: Number of calls for Capitol Police service

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: Computer Aided Dispatch (CAD) System.
 Calls for service are entered into the CAD System by the Communication Officers at the time of or in close proximity to the time of the actual events.
 Each month, the Communications Supervisor downloads an "Activity Summary by Signals" report that lists all calls for Capitol Police service that occurred in a given month in which the data is being reported.
-This data is then verified by a member of Command Staff prior to its entry onto the monthly PAMS report.
+This data is then verified by a member of Command Staff prior to its entry onto the monthly SPEAR report.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
-Office of Policy and Budget - June 2020
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Number of laboratory service requests completed Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Courses and Mathadalague I shorestow Information Management Custom (LIMC) report.
-Authorized
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Number of laboratory service requests completed

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.